Animesh-Impel/ctl-alt-elite/EventStorming/EventStorming.md

 # Event Storming

 ## 1. Event Identification and Sequencing:
-The first phase involved identifying critical events in the "Clearview" system.
-These events were arranged in a chronological sequence to understand the flow of data and interactions across the platform.
+The first phase involved identifying critical events in the "ClearView" system.
+These events were arranged chronologically to understand data flow and interactions across the platform.
 By establishing temporal dependencies between events, the team gained clarity on how each event impacts system operations, enhancing the overall user experience.
 The following key events were identified:

 - **Candidate Registered**: A candidate initiates their journey by registering in the system.
 - **Resume Uploaded**: The candidate uploads their resume to the platform.